rafed/devra/content/sections/Kubernetes Minified & Simplified/2. Kubernetes Networking/index.md

 The final networking situation that is needed for most deployments is between the Internet and services.
 This connectivity enables end-users to access your services.

 They are of two types-
-1. **Ingress**: Ingress routes traffic an outside connection to a service in your cluster
+* **Ingress**: Ingress routes traffic an outside connection to a service in your cluster
-1. **Egress**: Egress routes traffic from your node to an outside connection
+* **Egress**: Egress routes traffic from your node to an outside connection

+That was all about the basics of networking in Kubernetes.
+Head over to the next section about [Kubernetes storage](../3.-kubernetes-storage).